yh1008/speech-to-text/notes/language-model.md

 ### How to train our language model

 As for the language model (LM), we used the conventional 3-grams.
-To deal with the mixlingual difficulty, four LM configurations were investigated.
+To deal with the mixlingual difficulty, four configurations were investigated.
 The first one (THLM) was the LM offered by the THCHS30 database.
 This LM well matched the lexicon of the baseline system, as the Chinese